retorquere/zotero-better-bibtex/README.md

 ## Omitting fields in the export

 Should you so wish, you can prevent fields of your choosing from being exported.
-There is no GUI option for this, but in about:config, you can look up 'extensions.zotero.translators.better-bibTeX.skipfields', and set its value to a comma-separated list of bibTeX fields you do not want to see in your export.
+In the configuration screen, add a comma-separated list of bibTeX fields you do not want to see in your export.
 The fields are case-sensitive, separated by a comma *only*, no spaces.